-- Consider coordinating with the Police/Sherriff Departments to seek funding to train all officers in walking and bicycling safety issues, and enforcement principles on rules of the road.
-For example, the Madison, Wisconsin Department of Transportation has developed a DVD in collaboration with the Madison Police Department to train traffic officers in pedestrian and bicycle issues (for more information see http://www.pedbikeinfo.org/cms/downloads/EDU.PedestrianSafetyEnforcementDVDs.pdf.
-The Bicycle Transportation Alliance in Portland, Oregon also offers Pedestrian Safety Enforcement Training (for more information see https://btaoregon.org/pedestrian-safety/. - 2.
+- 1. Consider coordinating with the Police/Sherriff Departments to seek funding to train all officers in walking and bicycling safety issues, and enforcement principles on rules of the road.
+For example, the Madison, Wisconsin Department of Transportation has developed a DVD in collaboration with the Madison Police Department to train traffic officers in pedestrian and bicycle issues (for more information see.
+The Bicycle Transportation Alliance in Portland, now The Street Trust, Oregon also offers programs to help street users of every age and mode engage with safe active transportation (for more information see their website. - 2.
 Consider Instituting a Bicycle Traffic School ticket diversion program as allowed per California Vehicle Code Section 42005.3.
 This would reduce or remove the cost of a bicycle traffic ticket through attendance at free bicycle education workshops.
 These classes could be scheduled regularly with funding from local jurisdictions or Police Departments and be available to both ticketed individuals and the public. - 3.
 Consider education programs targeted at seniors who walk and drive.
 For example, Walk Wise, Drive Smart is a program aimed at improving the pedestrian environment not only for the growing number of senior citizen pedestrians, but for all residents and visitors.
 It is a community program that holds educational workshops, walking audits, and feedback surveys.
-Activities are aimed at senior citizens, providing exercise at a pace and location comfortable to the participants, but open to all.
-For more information, see http://www.walk-wise.org/ and http://www.pedbikeinfo.org/cms/downloads/OTH.WalkWise,DriveSmart.pdf. - 4.
+Activities are aimed at senior citizens, providing exercise at a pace and location comfortable to the participants, but open to all. - 4.
 Consider collaborating with Police Departments on pedestrian sting operations at areas of highest safety need.
 Pedestrian stings target motorists who dangerously violate the right-of-way of pedestrians crossing the street, and especially motorists who do not stop for a pedestrian when cars in the adjacent lane have stopped.
 Such operations can also target pedestrians who make unsafe crossings.
 Stings are most effective on roadways and intersections with high pedestrian volumes such as highway crossings in the foothill communities.
 Pedestrian stings increase drivers' awareness of pedestrians at intersections; however, as the program is not an ongoing operation, changes in motorist behavior can be short-term.
 The cost of the program includes police officer staffing time.
 The Bend, Oregon Police Department received a \$3,200 "mini-grant" of Federal funds to cover police officer overtime for six weeks.